thetkhaingoo/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 Add a new column to the data set nactivity and assign "Weekday" and "Weekend" accordingly.
 Convert that column as factor.
 Generate average steps taken across all days using aggregate function and assign to a variabl called navstep.
+Convert interval into hours and add as a new column to navstep.

 ```r